 The HSD Ph.D.
 Program makes funding offers to eligible students after admission to the program.
 The program director works with faculty who might serve on a prospective student's advisory committee to develop funding from a variety of campus resources, such as research assistantships funded by faculty grants, teaching assistantships, and fellowships.
 Prospective students desiring funding should be sure to list three faculty members they may wish to work with in their online application.
-Students who are awarded a teaching or research assistantship must read and follow the Teaching Assistant/Research Assistant Handbook policies and guidelines.
-Additional information for international teaching assistants is available at https://globallaunch.asu.edu/learn-english/special-programs/international-teaching-assistant.
+Students who are awarded a teaching or research assistantship must read and follow the Teaching Assistant/Research Assistant Handbook policies and auidelines.
+Additional information for international teaching assistants is available at https://graduate.asu.edu/current-students/funding-opportunities/graduate-appointments-andassistantships/policies-and-procedures/ta.